 Q&A About Criminal Appeals And Post-Conviction Relief

 To help explain the appeals and post-conviction process, here are some common questions we hear from clients.
-Of course, everyone’s circumstances are unique, so talk to one of our lawyers at our primary office in Fort Myers about your situation.
+Of course, everyone’s circumstances are unique, so you will want to talk to one of our lawyers about your specific case.

 Q: What is an appeal?
 If my loved one has lost a trial, is an appeal like a second trial where the court can hear new evidence or mistakes from the first trial can be corrected?